 8. Wonder by R. J. Palacio

 We have no doubt you’ve heard of Wonder, but all the hype is really worth it.
 Auggie Pullman is an ordinary boy with an anything-but-ordinary face.
 His unique face has prevented him from going to school for eleven years, but all that is about to change.
 Auggie wants to make friends at his new school, but most of the other students can’t seem to get past his face.
 Throughout the book, readers learn about Auggie’s struggles with bullying and being left out.
 Told from the perspective of Auggie, his classmates, his sisters, and others, this poignant story with have readers cheering through tears for Auggie and his incredible heart.
 Every single kid should read this book to ultimately feel more compassion for people like Auggie.
-A fantastic, heartbreaking story that kids of all ages will love. [chapter book, ages 8 and up]
+A fantastic, heartbreaking story that kids of all ages will love. [middle grade, ages 8 and up]

 9. Junkyard Wonders by Patricia Polacco

 This picture book about the author’s experiences with dyslexia is an inspiring, meaningful book that all kids will enjoy.
 Young Trisha has just moved to a new school, running away from her label as “dumb,” which is due to her dyslexia.
 But her new school doesn’t seem to be any better – her new, special class is known as the “Junkyard” to the other students.
 When Trisha meets her teacher, though, everything changes.
 Trisha’s teacher helps her realize the inner genius in everyone, and how we are all capable of greatness.
 This is an incredibly inspiring story that will help kids understand that we are all one in the same.
 Even though it’s a picture book, the writing and beautiful illustrations apply to all ages. [picture book, ages 6 and up]

 10. The Story of Ruby Bridges by Robert Coles